-Metaphase is the third stage of Mitosis, where the duplicated genetic material is carried from the nucleus of the parent cell to the two identical daughter cells.
+Metaphase is the second stage of mitosis after prophase and is followed by anaphase.
+In mitosis, the duplicated genetic material is carried from the nucleus of the parent cell to the two identical daughter cells.

 Main Article: Mitosis